harryho/blog-hugo/content/_index.md

     g++ hello.c -o hello
     ./hello
     ```

+## C\# ##

+C# is a multi-paradigm programming language encompassing strong typing, imperative, declarative, functional, generic, object-oriented (class-based), and component-oriented programming disciplines.
+In January 1999, Anders Hejlsberg formed a team to build a new language at the time called Cool, which stood for "C-like Object Oriented Language".
+By the time the .NET project was publicly announced at the July 2000,Microsoft the language had been renamed C#.

+* Download and install .net framework from Microsoft website
+* Create a program file helloworld.cs

+    ```cs
+    public class Hello
+    {
+        public static void Main()
+        {
+            System.Console.WriteLine("Hello, World!");
+        }
+    }
+    ```

+* Compile with .net framework command.
+* Run helloworld.exe file

+    ```bash
+    C:\Windows\Microsoft.NET\Framework\v3.5\csc.exe helloworld.cs
+    helloworld.exe
+    ```

 ## Go

 Go ,as known as golang, is a free and open source programming language created at Google.
 It is a compiled, statically typed language in the tradition of Algol and C, with garbage collection, expressive, concise, clean, and efficient.
 Its concurrency mechanisms make it easy to write programs that get the most out of multicore and networked machines, while its novel type system enables flexible and modular program construction.